-When trust is shown between two emotionally intimate people, you see that they trust each other with their lives.
+When trust is shown in an emotionally intimate relationship, you see that they trust each other with their lives.
 There is no hesitation in their trust.
-It has been built over time to a point of unbreakable standards.
+It has been built over time to the point of unbreakable standards.

-Passion is the fuel to many emotionally intimate couples.
+Passion is the fuel for many emotionally intimate couples.
 Think of this emotion as the bridge between emotional intimacy and physical intimacy.
 Couples who have a great deal of passion see each other in their rawest form and still love them fiercely.

 Can a relationship or marriage survive without emotional intimacy?

 Have you ever heard your partner, or maybe a friend, express the disconnect within their relationship?
 That disconnect is a lack of emotional intimacy.
-It means that the couple has either gone so long without working to stay close, or never bothered to do that work in the first place.
+It means that the couple has either gone so long without working to stay close or never bothered to do that work in the first place.

-To go back to Schutte’s statement of intimacy being viewed through the lens of “in-to-me-see”, it’s important to note that it takes two parties to become emotionally intimate.
-A husband could pour on the love, the respect, and passion to his wife, but if she’s not open to it, he will never get as close as he’d like.
+To go back to Schutte’s statement of intimacy being viewed through the lens of “in-to-me-see,” it is essential to note that it takes two parties to become emotionally intimate.
+A husband could pour on the love, respect, and passion to his wife, but if she’s not open to it, he will never get as close as he’d like.

 A wife can show up every day with love, admiration, respect, and trust in her husband, but he, too, must be open to receiving it.
-As men, we tend to stay closed off.
-We don’t let too many people in, so we are often the party that gets in the way of true emotional intimacy.
+Men tend to stay closed off.
+They don’t let too many people in, so they are often the party that gets in the way of true emotional intimacy.

-Emotional intimacy is not for the strong willed or stubborn.
+Emotional intimacy is not for the strong-willed or stubborn.
 It only comes to those that are willing to soften their hard exterior, allow others to take a look inside, and love them for who they are.
 Without this initial act of courage, the level of emotional intimacy will never reach its true potential.

 Are you open?
 Are you practicing vulnerability?
-If you’re not, then start their.
+If you’re not, then start there.
 You can’t get closer to your partner by keeping them at a safe distance.